 to ensure the ballots were counted accurately.
 The canvass concludes with the certification of the results.

 Voter turnout is the number of ballots counted and reported on our website as a percentage of the number of registered voters.
 As more ballots are counted, the turnout number and turnout percentage increases.
 For example, on election night in the 2020 Presidential Primary Election, voter turnout in San Joaquin County was about 17%.
 Whereas, the final certified results, after the canvass showed about a 46% turnout.

 For the most updated information on votes left to be counted, visit www.sjcrov.org to see the results and the unprocessed ballot report.

 When all of the votes cast have been counted and the Election has been certified by the County Registrar of Voters, the election is over and the final results will be known.
-This should occur on October 14, 2021.
+This should occur within 30 days.
 Until then, any reported results are still unofficial because we are still counting votes.

 The majority of votes cast in the last several elections in San Joaquin County have been cast with mail in ballots.

 Vote-by-Mail is secure and this is accomplished through checks-and-balances required by Elections Code, voting system

 use procedures, and statewide best practices and County procedures.
 Here’s what happens when your Vote-by-Mail ballot arrives: